Photographs by Jules Howard

 - Make sure all volunteers have the means to record their data (even if it’s just a scrap of paper and a pencil!) and that it is collected each night.
 Use the Toads on Roads Portal to record your nightly or yearly data.

 - Remember the toads will be most likely to move during or just after appropriate weather so the migration may happen in several ‘waves’.

 All contact details and personal information is handled according to General Data Protection Regulation (GDPR).
 For further information see our document ToR data protection notice

-Toad patrol manager must adhere to GDPR regulations in relation to holding and using personal data on toad patrollers.
+Toad patrol managers must adhere to GDPR regulations in relation to holding and using personal data on toad patrollers.
 Please read our GDPR advice for patrol managers guidance document.